yabinmeng/nosqlbench-build-docs/site/blog/nb5-quickstart-cql.md

 Now, we are ready to run the cql-starter NoSQLBench scenario.

+### 1. Locate NB5
-1. Navigate via your local command line to where the nb5 binary was previously downloaded.
+Navigate via your local command line to where the nb5 binary was previously downloaded.
+### 2. Verify
-2. Ensure that issuing the following command identifies the workload used for this session.
+Ensure that issuing the following command identifies the workload used for this session.

 ```shell
 ./nb5 --list-workloads | grep cql-starter